-- Verify the existing wall thickness the distance from the condenser coil to the outdoor louver varies with the sleeve depth.
+- 1. Verify the existing wall thickness the distance from the condenser coil to the outdoor louver varies with the sleeve depth.
 Each chassis includes a 1⁄2" air baffle to accommodate the most common condenser coil to outdoor louver requirements.
-In addition, ECR International stocks an optional condenser-side air baffle kit for chassis installation in deeper than standard walls. - 2.
-Verify air supply alignment slide the unit into the wallsleeve.
-The supply duct on the cooling chassis should line up with the supply vent on the room cabinet. - 3.
+In addition, ECR International stocks an optional condenser-side air baffle kit for chassis installation in deeper than standard walls. - 3.
 Install the baffles slide the unit back out of the wall sleeve.
 Remove the baffles from the kit bag supplied with unit.
-Install the left and right side baffles on the condenser coil by completing steps below: - Baffles must come in contact with the outdoor louver. - Make sure the baffles are directed inward toward the center of coil (see Figure 19). - Secure baffles tightly into the existing holes of the condenser coil using the screws provided.
+Install the left and right side baffles on the condenser coil by completing steps below: - Baffles must come in contact with the outdoor louver. - Make sure the baffles are directed inward toward the center of coil (see Figure 16). - Secure baffles tightly into the existing holes of the condenser coil using the screws provided.